raihankp/os222/links.md

 # LINKS

 1. [Google](https://www.google.com/)<br>
 Google is one of the most useful website in the internet.
-We can search something we don't know and Google will always have the answers we're loking for.
+We can search something we don't know and Google will always have the answers we're looking for.

 2. [YouTube](https://www.youtube.com/)<br>
 YouTube is the website where videos are uploaded.
 We can search all kind of videos there, especially in education.